 Once the simmering has reduced the gravy and it's actually a bit creamy, add your sour cream, stir, and re-season.
 If the gravy is still too liquid, you can thicken it with a bit of a cornstarch slurry.

-Here, I've served the mushroom sauce over breaded pork schnitzel with a side of mashed potatoes.
+Above, I've served the delicious mushroom sauce over breaded pork schnitzel with a side of mashed potatoes.
 Nothing else needed.
 Heaven!

 * * * * *